fioriofederico/labyrinth_22-23/README.md

 Welcome to Maze.py!
 ```

+## Information for User
+When you strat with code and running it's fondamental for a correct use.
+The breacrumps accept just a combination of number.

+When you use the interface or write a file json say that.
+   on json when you write on "Costi" the parameter is between from 1 to 15
+   same on you decide running with interface

+If you put image this point named on code breadcrumps rispect this scale of grey

+   - 16 che assegna un costo pari a 1
+  - 32 che assegna un costo pari a 2
+  - 48 che assegna un costo pari a 3
+  - 64 che assegna un costo pari a 4
+  - 80 che assegna un costo pari a 5
+  - 96 che assegna un costo pari a 6
+  - 112 che assegna un costo pari a 7
+  - 128 che assegna un costo pari a 8
+  - 144 che assegna un costo pari a 9
+  - 160 che assegna un costo pari a 10
+  - 176 che assegna un costo pari a 11
+  - 192 che assegna un costo pari a 12
+  - 208 che assegna un costo pari a 13
+  - 124 che assegna un costo pari a 14
+  - 240 che assegna un costo pari a 15

 And for this yuo have for example this option for running the code:
 ```console
 #This implementetion response with the menu the possible choice is write on down